-Child Rescue supports teams of rescue agents in seven countries.
-They work tirelessly to find and rescue children from sex trafficking and exploitation.
+Teams of Child Rescue rescue agents are active in seven countries, working tirelessly to find and rescue children from sex trafficking and exploitation.

 Our agents are expert collaborators, working closely with other like-minded agencies and law enforcement.
 These united efforts result in leads, investigations, rescues and arrests.